 Disease is graded as mild, moderate, or severe based on the body surface area affected and how the lesions affect the patient's quality of life.
 To be considered mild, usually < 10% of the skin surface should be involved.
 There are many more complex scoring systems for disease severity (eg, the Psoriasis Area and Severity Index), but these systems are useful mainly in research protocols.

 Corticosteroids are usually used topically but may be injected into small or recalcitrant lesions.
-(Caution: Systemic corticosteroids may precipitate exacerbations or development of pustular psoriasis and should not be used to treat psoriasis.)
+(CAUTION: Systemic corticosteroids may precipitate exacerbations or development of pustular psoriasis and should not be used to treat psoriasis.)
 Topical corticosteroids are used twice daily.
 Corticosteroids are most effective when used overnight under occlusive polyethylene coverings or incorporated into tape; a corticosteroid cream is applied without occlusion during the day.
-Corticosteroid potency is selected according to the extent of involvement.
+Corticosteroid potency Anti-inflammatory agents Topical dermatologic treatments are grouped according to their therapeutic functions and include Cleansing agents Moisturizing agents (emollients, skin hydrators, and softeners) Drying agents... read more is selected according to the extent of involvement.

 As lesions abate, the corticosteroid should be applied less frequently or at a lower potency to minimize local atrophy, striae formation, and telangiectases.
-Ideally, after about 3 wk, an emollient should be substituted for the corticosteroid for 1 to 2 wk (as a rest period); this substitution limits corticosteroid dosage and prevents tachyphylaxis.
+Ideally, after about 3 weeks, an emollient, vitamin D3 analog, or calcineurin inhibitor should be substituted for the corticosteroid for 1 to 2 weeks (as a rest period); this substitution limits corticosteroid dosage, reduces risk of topical corticosteroid adverse effects (eg, skin atrophy, telangiectasias, easy bruising, striae), and prevents tachyphylaxis (diminishing response to an agent after successive dosing).
 Topical corticosteroid use can be expensive because large quantities (about 1 oz or 30 g) are needed for each application when a large body surface area is affected.
 Topical corticosteroids applied for long duration to large areas of the body may cause systemic effects and exacerbate psoriasis.
 For small, thick, localized, or recalcitrant lesions, high-potency corticosteroids are used with an occlusive dressing or flurandrenolide tape; these dressings are left on overnight and changed in the morning.
 Relapse after topical corticosteroids are stopped is often faster than with other agents.